 Both Lucidchart and Visio excel in their speed and responsiveness.
 They share features that help businesses accomplish their needs in different and sometimes similar ways.
-Let’s unpack some of the top features shared by Lucidchart and Visio and what they look like based on which choice you make for your flowchart tool.
+Let’s compare the top features shared by Lucidchart vs Visio and what they look like based on which choice you make for your flowchart tool.

 Collaboration in teams spread across varying locations is harder than ever before, while at the same time crucial.
 Both Lucidchart and Visio have collaboration tools that support the need for team collaboration that can lead to streamlined productivity and innovation.